-Spring roll wrappers can be hard to find if you don't live near an Asian supermarket.
-If they're not readily accessible, the best thing to do, of course, is make your own.
-This is a recipe for the standard flour and water wrappers used to make Chinese spring rolls and not the translucent rice paper wrappers used for Vietnamese summer rolls.
+This is an easy, three-ingredient recipe for the standard flour and water wrappers that are used to make Chinese spring rolls.
+Please note these are not the translucent, moist soft rice paper wrappers used for Vietnamese summer rolls.

 - 1 cup all-purpose flour